Srishtigehlot21/contactform/README.md

 5. Ensure proper permissions:

-- Make sure that your web server has write permissions to the directory where the repository is cloned, so it can write log files and possibly attachments for emails.
+- Make sure that your web server has write permissions to the directory where the repository is cloned, so it can write log files and possibly attachments for email

-6. Access the form:

-- Open a web browser and navigate to `http://your-domain/contact-form/index.html` to access the contact form.

 ## Security Considerations